Digital Wallets Web Header

 As such, hand-held devices have played a significant role in shaping modern shopping behavior.
-And innovations like the digital wallet that has completely revolutionized the customer experience.
+Innovations like the digital wallet has completely revolutionized the customer experience.
 They are easily accessible, secure, convenient, and provide a more hygienic means of making payments.

 A digital wallet is a software equivalent of your physical wallet that carries your money.
 It’s operable from your computer, smartphone, or mobile device, and eliminates the need to carry cash.

-Currently, the most popular ones in the market are:
+Currently, the most popular digital wallets in the market are:

 From the customer’s perspective, paying with a digital wallet involves similar steps as credit card payments.
 They select the card they’d like to use and follow the prompts on the payment terminal.